phac-nml/biohansel/docs/source/user-docs/output.rst

 Sample
 ------

-Provides the names of samples that were run on BioHansel
+Provides the names of samples that were run on biohansel

 Scheme